Huncoat Power Station: Operations

 The first generating set was commissioned in June 1952, the second in December 1952, followed by the other sets in September 1955, 1956 and fifth and final set in September 1957.

 Operating data for the station over its operating life was as follows:

 The electricity supplied by Huncoat power station, in GWh, is shown in the graph.

 Closure

-The station was closed by the CEGB in 1984.
-The cooling towers were demolished 16 October 1988, and the two chimneys and the main buildings were demolished in September 1990.
+The station was closed by the Central Electricity Generating Board in 1984.
+The cooling towers were demolished on 16 October 1988, and the two chimneys and the main buildings were demolished in September 1990.
 The 132 kV grid sub-station to the south of the power station site is still operational.

-Following demolition of the main buildings, the administration block remained and was visited and visually recorded by several commentators as an example of derelict industrial archaeology.
+Following the demolition of the main buildings, the administration block remained and was visited and visually recorded by several commentators as an example of derelict industrial archaeology.